nejukmaster/ProjectA/ProjectA/Assets/Postprocessing/CharacterOuline/README.md

 _Outline Mask Rendered_

 ![Alt text](/ExplainImgs/OutlineMask.png)

+### Character Outline Shader

+Then, this Outline Mask should be applied to the Main Camera.
+In order to produce a post-processing shader for this, an Outline Mask is required, which will then be produced and processed by RenderFeature.

 ### Scriptable Renderer Feature To Apply Post-Processing Shader

 URP inherits and uses a class called Scriptable Render Feature when applying a postprocessing shader.
 The Scriptable Render Feature allows us to insert our Scriptable Render Pass into the rendering process of each camera.